Magicaki/Inversity-Challenge/README.md

 It avoids the black boxes which are buildings in Liverpool.
 The black circles are the start and end points.
 The green line created is the shortest path.
+(Need to install pip, opencv, numpy, networkx and scipy)